Click here for Training Videos

 Select the import button on the log in screen.

-Use the find file interface to find and import a new file manually.
+Use the "Select a file" dialogue box to locate and import a new file manually.

-If you try to import using this second method with an existing file, you will not be able to.
+If you try to import a file that already exists using this second method, you will not be able to.
+Instead, follow the instructions above for importing an existing file.
 This is a security feature to prevent others from overwriting your file with another file of the same name.

 Save File